didenamine/Dry_cleaners_app/README.md

 4 search about a client threw the number it was given while writting the commande -> phone number or rank
 # Downlaoding way :
-just download the file called exe file and run the app which is .exe :D !
+just download the file called exe file and run the app which is .exe :D ! or clone the files together inside a file then open cmd inside that file and write 1 - pip install pyinstaller
+2 - pyinstaller -w --onefile Diden_pressing.py # "that will take some tile"
+3 - go to the dist file that will be added to the files and bring the .exe file to the main file 4 - Done !